SQL Workshop

 LIMIT

-is pretty straightforward.
+LIMIT is pretty straightforward.
 It returns only the number of rows you need.

-Let's return the top 10 artists
+Let's return the top 10 artists with the most albums.

 SELECT artists.Name, COUNT(albums.Title)